KazChe/modus-intelligent-api/BLOG.md

 ##### Unified Workflow

+We will cover more on this in the next series, but I felt it is befitting to briefly cover how modus addresses the GraphQL generation part.

  Instead of writing specific HTTP requests for various AI model, you then use a standardized Modus model interface and this interface supports tasks like text generation, embeddings, classification, and more.

 #### GraphQL Schema Generation:

-//TODO: To provide more (visual) clarity to reader, add modus soruce code, set breakpoints and take screenshot (or use the new fancy screen recorder?)

 Behind the magic of Modus is how it generates GraphQL schema for you.
 Functions that you expose in your code (`export`ed in AssemblyScript and starting with capital letters in Go)

-Digging into the code base, you will see how they identify query field names:
+Digging into their code base, you will see how they identify query field names:

 ```go
 // prefixes that are used to identify query fields, and will be trimmed from the field name
 var queryTrimPrefixes = []string{"get", "list"}
 ```

-and how they identify GraphQl mutations.
-As part of Modus's function-grpahql mapping, it uses the function names, specifically as documented below, the prefixes you use to name your functions to generate the mutations for you on the fly:
+and how they identify GraphQL mutations.
+As part of Modus's function-graphql mapping, it uses the function names, specifically as documented below, the prefixes you use to name your functions to generate the mutations for you on the fly:

 ```go
 // prefixes that are used to identify mutation fields